ojandl/BEng-Light-in-the-Museum/Tx/instructions.md

   1. Press the 'validate design' button on the top menu bar (or press F6) to validate all connections.
 Fix any errors reported.
   2. Right-click on the block design name found within the 'sources' section on the left-hand side of the screen.
 Click on *Create HDL Wrapper...* and Vivado manage wrapper in the next dialogue.
   3. Set the created wrapper as top by right-clicking on the wrapper and selecting *Set as Top*.
-  4. Add the constaint file named Arty-S7-25-Master.xdc
+  4. Add the constaints file named Arty-S7-25-Master.xdc to the project
+  5. Create bitfile through synthesis and implementation and then export the hardware.
+Upon completing this, you will be able to move on to building software by launching SDK